 Gastric cancer is the second most common cause of cancer-related mortality worldwide.
 Incidence varies greatly by geographic area and race.
 Areas of highest incidence include Japan, Korea, Chile, and parts of Eastern Europe.
 Seventy-three percent of gastric cancer occurs in Asia, with 50% diagnosed in China alone.
-In United States, it is the 15th most common type of cancer, and African Americans, Asian Americans, and Hispanics have a higher incidence than other demographic groups.
+In the US, it is the 15th most common type of cancer, and Black, Asian American, and Hispanic individuals have a higher incidence than other demographic groups.

 Tumors tend to be asymptomatic until the disease is advanced.
 The most common symptoms of advanced tumors are weight loss, early satiety, abdominal pain, nausea, and vomiting.
 Less common symptoms include dysphagia, melena, a palpable abdominal mass, and ascites.

 Age.
 The disease is rare before age 40, and the incidence increases steadily thereafter.

 Gender.
 Males have twice the risk of females.